ngmoco/daida.js/README.md

 2. `npm install` from within the working copy to install the known strategies.

 NOTE: If you have custom strategies put them into the strategies folder.
-Any strategy in the strategies folder should export a 'folder as a module' (in the node.js fashion) that has the same name as the folder it is contained in but CamelCased.
-It is preferable if the folder name is lower case however.
+Any strategy in the strategies folder should export a 'folder as a module' (in the node.js fashion) that has the same name as the folder in which it is contained, but CamelCased.
+It is preferable if the folder name is lower case, however.
 For more information about node 'folders as modules' see: [http://nodejs.org/docs/v0.6.7/api/modules.html#folders](http://nodejs.org/docs/v0.6.7/api/modules.html#folders_as_Modules)

+Or, you can install this module via npm, using "npm install daida".

 ## Usage
 =========

 ### Queueing

 We seperate the begining of the example into local and non-local versions because of the difference in the instantion of the scheduler below.
-This is because the local strategy has the additional dependency on the supervisor object.
-We converge and finish the example with the common code for creating and scheduling tasks.
+This is because the local strategy has a dependency on the supervisor object.
+Later, we converge and finish the example with the common code for creating and scheduling tasks.

 #### Non-Local Strategies